-Problem Possible cause Solution Page Nothing happens when the shutter but- Temporary camera malfunction.
-Remove and reinsert the batteries or discon- nect and reconnect the AC power adapter/ DC coupler. ton is pressed.
+Problem Possible cause Solution Page Nothing happens when the shutter button is pressed.
+Temporary camera malfunction.
+Remove and reinsert the batteries or disconnect and reconnect the AC power adapter/DC coupler. torris pressed.
 The batteries are exhausted.
 Insert fresh or fully-charged spare batteries.
 8 The camera does not function as expected.
 Temporary camera malfunction.
-Remove and reinsert the batteries or discon- nect and reconnect the AC power adapter/ DC coupler.
+Remove and reinsert the batteries or disconnect and reconnect the AC power adapter/DC coupler.
 If the problem persists, contact your FUJIFILM dealer.
-Q I want to use an AC power adapter and DC coupler overseas.
+I want to use an AC power adapter and DC coupler overseas.
 Check the label on the AC power adapter.
-The AC power adapter can be used with volt- ages of 100-240V.
+The AC power adapter can be used with voltages of 100-240V and power frequency of 50/60Hz.
+However, power outlets differ depending on the regions.
 Consult your travel agent for information on plug adapters.